JHM69/Shuno-Backend/README.md

 Shuno is a all an one audio streaming platform for musics, podcasts, audiobooks, poem resiting and Youtube audio listning.

-Implementing Shuno-Backend with express js using MySQL and prisma.
+Implementing Shuno-Backend with express js using Postgres Database and prisma.

 ## structure